Azhardabbah/learn-react-native/challenge-07/README.md

 Much of the complication around using Navigator is related to passed properties.
-Using a more advanced application architecture like [`Flux`](https://facebook.github.io/flux/) can reduce your application’s reliance on passed props and make routing much easier. [`Microcosm`](https://github.com/vigetlabs/microcosm) and [`Redux`](https://github.com/reactjs/redux) are good libraries to look at if you’re interested in moving to Flux.
+Using a more advanced application architecture like [`Flux`](https://facebook.github.io/flux/) can reduce your application’s reliance on passed props and make routing much easier. [`Redux`](https://github.com/reactjs/redux) is a good library to look at if you’re interested in moving to Flux.

 ### Go go go!